-Definition: The theories of selling implies to the behaviour of the salesperson towards the prospect or the customer, which ensures the effective sale of goods or services.
-The selling theories gained significance due to the emerging role of the salesperson in marketing since in the present era a seller acts as a marketer too.
+Definition: The theories of selling implies to the behaviour of the salesperson towards the prospect or the customer, which ensures the active sale of goods or services.
+The selling theories gained significance due to the emerging role of the salesperson in marketing since a seller acts as a marketer too.

 Building a strong relationship with the customers is essential for the salesperson to create the brand image since he/she is the face of the company.